 ESS Target Division has gained parallel access to level 090 of the Monolith, where the installation of R6 brackets is ongoing, as well as level 090 and 100 of the Utility Building, where piping installations are ongoing.
-Large tanks -3m in diameter and weighing 1.2 tons each - will be lowered this week via one of the hatches.
+Large tanks - 3 metres in diameter and weighing 1.2 tonnes each - will be lowered this week via one of the hatches.

 Commissioning, including test lifts with overweight, has been performed on the 65-tonne temporary high bay crane, which is now being used to lift heavy items and equipment up onto the high bay level.
 In fact, this will be used to lower ESS equipment into the Utility Building – including large and small tanks, pumps and a significant amount of piping!